 Life happens and over time the emotional and physical stressors take hold.
 Poor quality sleep patterns can be enough to cause weight gain and a slower metabolism.
-The impact often comes from managing everyone else’s expectations, i.e. the children, the ex, work, extended family, etc.
+The impact often comes from managing everyone else’s expectations, i.e. the partner, the kids, the work, the extended family, the ex, everything else.
+Man the expectations.

 Having a good night’s sleep

-Sleep along with movement, a naturally nourishing eating regime and healthy emotional state keeps you young and supple, otherwise your immune, endocrine, and central nervous system will go into overdrive.
+Sleep along with movement, a naturally nourishing eating regime and healthy emotional state keeps you young and supple, otherwise your immune, endocrine, and central nervous system goes into overdrive.

 The blue light